Nessa-v/Data-Analysis-projects/Analysing Subscriber Churn/README.md

 - Average Account Length

 ## KEY INSIGHTS

+#### Note: The Interactive Dashboard can be found in the Dashboard folder in this repository.

 -	Retention is strong at 73.14%, but nearly 27% of customers still churned, meaning almost 1 in 4 customers are leaving.
 This presents both a strength and a risk for long-term growth.